TECHOUS/Treasure-js/CONTRIBUTING.md

 * **Fork** and make a **branch** on the repo and **star** our repo also.
 * Don't update [CONTRIBUTORS](CONTRIBUTORS.md) it will be updated as your pull request is accepted.
-* Added new links should be relavant otherwise pr should not be accepted i.e the link should be working and related to js only.
+* Added new links should be relavant otherwise **pull request** will not be accepted i.e the link should be working and related to js only.

 ### :rocket: WANT TO ADD NEW EXTENSION (library,frameworks)